RSDKModding/RSDKv4-Decompilation/README.md

 # Sonic 1/2 2013 Decompilation
-A Full Decompilation of Sonic 1 & 2 (2013)
+A Full Decompilation of Sonic 1 & 2 (2013).
+Ported to the Switch.

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC 1 & SONIC 2**
 + Without assets from the official releases this decompilation will not run.